-I study slavery and freedom in the Atlantic world and am currently working on a project on the 1825 Haitian Indemnity debt, focusing on its international significance for imperialism, abolition, and finance.
+I study slavery and emancipation in the Atlantic world and am currently working on a project on the 1825 Haitian Indemnity debt, focusing on its international significance for imperialism, abolition, and finance.
 I am also interested in alternative archival methodologies, particularly those relating to humor and jokes.

 Before Penn I earned a B.A. from Columbia University in both History and Philosophy.
 My senior thesis on medical imaginaries and the emergence of biopolitics on eighteenth-century Saint Domingue plantations won the 2018 Lily Prize in history.